The World According to Intelligent and Emotional Chickens

 Would you do it to a dog?
 Bridging the empathy gap

 Often, when I’m discussing some aspect of nonhuman animal (animal) abuse, I ask people, “Would you do it to your dog?”
-Across the board people are incredulous when I ask this question, and I simply explain to them that dogs aren’t more sentient than food animals such as cows, pigs, or chickens, laboratory animals such as mice and rats, or entertainment animals such as elephants or orcas.
+Across the board, people are incredulous when I ask this question, and I simply explain to them that dogs aren’t more sentient than food animals such as cows, pigs, or chickens, laboratory animals such as mice and rats, or entertainment animals such as elephants or orcas.

-In another essay by Mr. Kristof called "Do You Care More About a Dog Than a Refugee?"
-In his conclusion he asks, "If we can rally on behalf of a frightened dog in Orlando, can’t we also muster concern for billions of farm animals — as well as the humans struggling to raise them?"
+In another essay by Kristof called "Do You Care More About a Dog Than a Refugee?" he asks in his conclusion: "If we can rally on behalf of a frightened dog in Orlando, can’t we also muster concern for billions of farm animals — as well as the humans struggling to raise them?"

 This also is a point that Jessica Pierce and I make in The Animals' Agenda: Freedom, Compassion, and Coexistence in the Human Age, namely that dogs can indeed bridge the empathy gap if we're open to this possibility.
-At the very least it's essential to ask difficult questions and come to an understanding of why we hold the attitudes we do and how we can use our feelings about companion animals and extend compassion and empathy to other nonhumans and humans who truly need all the help they can get.
+At the very least, it's essential to ask difficult questions and come to an understanding of why we hold the attitudes we do and how we can use our feelings about companion animals and extend compassion and empathy to other nonhumans and humans who truly need all the help they can get.

 I hope Dr. Marino's essay and at least the popular reviews receive the global attention they deserve, and that people do something with this knowledge.
 Chickens are sentient beings and we should stop torturing them by the billions for our meal plans.
-Providing them with "good welfare" is not good enough, and even if they receive what's called "a better life," it hardly borders on "a good life" or what we offer dogs and other animals.
+Providing them with "good welfare" is not good enough, and even if they receive what's called "a better life," it hardly borders on "a good life" compared to what we offer dogs and other animals.

 Anonymous and ad hominem comments will not be accepted.